-Could Amazon do more for self-published authors?
+Could Amazon KDP do more for self-published authors?

-It goes without saying that Amazon has given writers a fantastic publishing platform and have removed the shackles that once bound the book publishing industry.
+It goes without saying that Amazon KDP has given writers a fantastic publishing platform and has removed the shackles that once bound the book publishing industry.

 The popularity of self-publishing and the acceptance of it by readers has given Amazon a huge chunk of the book market and has underpinned the success of the Kindle e-reader.
-So could Amazon do more for authors?

 If this is the case, however, Amazon could do a lot more and give more support to authors that are helping Amazon reap the profits.

 For those who are self-publishing via Amazon in paperback or ebook, the amount of sales data available could best be described as minimalist to the extreme.
-Basically it’s just units sold and royalty received.
+Basically, it’s just units sold and royalty received.

-Without breaking their ‘code of silence‘ or privacy rules, Amazon could be a little more helpful and in doing so would assist publishers increase sales and therefore increase Amazon’s profits.
+Without breaking their ‘code of silence‘ or privacy rules, Amazon could be a little more helpful and in doing so would assist publishers to increase sales and therefore increase Amazon’s profits.